Isabella II: Life after ousting

-Following the crossing of the French–Spanish border by train on 30 September, the Queen and her husband spent 5 weeks in the Château de Pau organising their Parisian future.
+Following the crossing of the French–Spanish border by train on 30 September, the Queen and King spent 5 weeks in the Château de Pau organising their Parisian future.
 They went to the French capital and arrived on 8 November, settling in the Rue de Rivoli 172.
-Isabella was forced to renounce to her dynastic rights in Paris in favour of her son, Alfonso on 25 June 1870, officially "freely and spontaneously".
+Isabella was forced to renounce to her dynastic rights in Paris in favour of her son Alfonso on 25 June 1870, officially "freely and spontaneously".
 Involving an economic settling, the formal separation between Isabella and Francisco had pended on the passing of the former queen's dynastic rights to her son.

 Following the election to the Spanish throne of Amadeo of Savoy (second son of Victor Emmanuel II of Italy) in November 1870, Isabella reconciled in 1871 with her brother-in-law, the Duke of Montpensier, who assumed the political management of the family.

 The First Spanish Republic that followed Amadeo's short reign was overthrown by a military coup started in Sagunto by General Arsenio Martínez Campos on 29 December 1874 that proclaimed the restoration of the monarchy and the Bourbon dynasty in the person of Isabella's son Alfonso XII, who landed in Barcelona on 9 January 1875.

 After 1875 she lived in a relationship with Ramiro de la Puente y González Nandín, her secretary and chief of staff.

 Cánovas del Castillo, the dominant figure of the new regime, became convinced that the figure of Isabella had become an issue for the Crown and wrote her a letter bluntly stating "Your Majesty is not a person, it is a reign, it is a historical time, and what the country needs is another reign, a different time", hellbent on avoiding the former queen stepping onto the Spanish capital before the proclamation of the new constitution in June 1876.

 She returned to Spain in July 1876, stayed in Santander and El Escorial and was only allowed to visit Madrid for barely hours on 13 October.
-She moved to Seville, where she stood longer and left for France in 1877.
+She moved to Seville, where she remained for a longer time and left for France in 1877.
 Isabella's son would marry Mercedes of Orléans (first cousin of Alfonso and daughter of the Dukes of Montpensier) in 1878, only for the latter to die five months after the wedding.

 Isabella mostly lived in Paris for the rest of her life, based at the Palacio Castilla.
 She paid some visits to Seville.

 She wrote her testament in Paris in June 1901, making her will to be entombed in El Escorial.
 Less than a month after passing through a cold categorised as "flu" by the physicians, she died on 9 April 1904, at 8:45 AM.
 Her corpse was moved from the Palacio Castilla to the Gare d'Orsay, and arrived to El Escorial on 15 April.
 The funeral took place on the next day at San Francisco el Grande.

-Children
+Issue

-Isabella had twelve pregnancies, yet only five children reached adulthood:
+Isabella had twelve pregnancies, but only five children reached adulthood: